 Discover Bank $150/$200 New Account Bonus

 At the moment, the new Discover Savings Account promotion is $150 to $200 in cash if you open a new online savings account and deposit a large sum.
 If you have $15,000 to deposit, you can get $150.
 If you can increase it to $25,000 then the bonus increases to $200.
-Discover Bank's fee structure is extremely limited so this is pretty much free money if you have the cash lying around.
+Discover Bank's fee structure is generous (no monthly maintenance fee, no excessive withdrawal fee, no insufficient funds fee, etc. as we mentioned earlier) so this is pretty much free money if you have the cash lying around.

 Is It Worth Getting?

-The Cashback Debit account product is one of the biggest differentiators.
-You do not see debit rewards very often and 1% cashback on up to $3,000 in purchases each month is very generous.
+Their Cashback Debit account product is one of the biggest advantages.
+You do not see debit rewards very often and 1% cash back on up to $3,000 in purchases each month is very generous.
 There's a type of checking account, known as a reward checking account, that will only give you a high-interest rate if you use your debit card 10-15 times a month!